Note from Julie

 Celebrating 40 Years of Service to the Community

-Cecilia Render, Executive Director of the Nordson Corporation Foundation reflected on the legacy of our founders as we kick off our 40th anniversary: “Nordson is proud to carry on the tradition of supporting the Second Harvest Foodbank now celebrating 40 years.
+Cecilia Render, Executive Director of the Nordson Corporation Foundation reflected on the legacy of our founders, “Nordson is proud to carry on the tradition of supporting Second Harvest Foodbank now celebrating 40 years.
 We share in the excitement and honor that due to the foresight of our founders, Eric and Evan Nord along with Jeptha Carrell, Lorain and the surrounding counties have such a wonderful organization dedicated to the well-being of our communities.
-Congratulations Second Harvest of North Central Ohio!”
+Congratulations Second Harvest Food Bank of North Central Ohio!”